Team #202

 There are 2 small vans.
 Each van has a driver, a navigator, 2 cyclists and 4 runners.
 Together they form a small team within the bigger team #202.

-Each team takes 80 to 100 km per stint, allowing the other team to rest up for there next turn.
+Each team takes 80 to 100 km per stint, allowing the other team to rest up for their next turn.

 • Caroline van Seumeren